Examples#

 What you’ll learn:

-• How to train diffusion models on 2D data
+• Training diffusion models on 2D data

 • Basics of data preparation and visualization